 What is Data Extraction?

-Data extraction or data abstraction (in North America) or data charting (in social sciences) is the process of data collection from the existing relevant literature.
+Data extraction, data abstraction (in North America), or data charting (in the social sciences and scoping reviews) is the process of data collection from the existing relevant literature.
 To start the process, you need to design a Data Extraction Form.

 How to design a Data Extraction Form for Systematic Reviews?

-Data Extraction Form can be designed in online systems, in Word or Excel, or Google Docs, or Google Forms, or Survey Monkey, or Qualtrics, or simply on A4 paper.
+The Data Extraction Form can be designed in online systems, in Word or Excel, Google Docs, Google Forms, Survey Monkey, Qualtrics, or simply on A4 paper.

 What is important about data extraction forms is that they should collect all the required data points.
 You need to know what data are 1. needed 2. enough to answer your question.
 Since it could be tricky for non-standard systematic reviews, it is usually expected that you should pilot your data extraction form for a percentage of your studies before using it for all studies.
-The main reason is that if you miss one data point, you will have to return to every study again and that could be time consuming.
-The best data extraction forms are those minimising your need to refer back to the original studies again.
+The main reason is that if you miss a data point, you will have to return to each study, and that could be time-consuming.
+The best data extraction forms are those that minimise your need to refer back to the original studies.

 1: What is Meta-Analysis?

-Meta-analysis is statistical combination of numerical results of studies.
-If there are more than one study that are trying to answer the same research question it is very likely that they report the same or similar type of data.
+Meta-analysis is a statistical combination of numerical results of studies.
+If two or more studies aim to answer the same research question, they likely report the same or similar types of data.
 Such data from similar studies can be statistically combined.
-If you are planning a meta-analysis you will need the following data and meta-data extracted from each and every study:
+If you are planning a meta-analysis, you will need the following data and metadata extracted from each and every study:

 1.1: Characteristics of study